tada/pljava/src/site/markdown/examples/saxon.md

 core PostgreSQL and easy to implement here.

-This code is not built by default, because it pulls in the sizeable [Saxon-HE][] library from Saxonica, and because (unlike the rest of PL/Java) it requires Java 8.
+This code is not built by default, because it pulls in the sizeable [Saxon-HE][] library from Saxonica.

-To include these optional functions when building the examples, be sure to use a Java 8 or later build environment, and add `-Psaxon-examples` to the `mvn` command line.
+To include these optional functions when building the examples, add `-Psaxon-examples` to the `mvn` command line.

-The functions are presented as examples, not as fully supported for production;
+The functions are presented as examples, not as a full implementation;
 for one thing, there is no test suite included to verify their conformance.
 Nevertheless, they are intended to be substantially usable subject to the limits described here, and testing and reports of shortcomings are welcome.